Refer to the sections below for an introduction to Progress Kemp, the LoadMaster products, and their features.

 Leveraging one port and configuring the “Additional Subnet” feature qualifies as two-armed.

 The High Availability feature of the LoadMaster guarantees the availability of your server farm.
 HA is achieved by a hot-standby, failover mechanism.
-Two identical LoadMaster units are integrated into the network as a cluster.
+Two identical LoadMaster units are integrated into the network as a HA pair.
 One machine serves as the active LoadMaster and the second one remains in a standby, idle state, always prepared to take over the activities from the active server.
-This cluster appears as a single logical unit to the Internet side and to the server farm side connections.
+This HA pair appears as a single logical unit to the DMZ side and to the server farm side connections.

 If the LoadMaster is set as the default gateway of the servers, remember to use the shared address of the HA pair since this address will always be available.